Hill Top, Cumbria

-Hill Top is a 17th-century house in Near Sawrey near Hawkshead, in the English county of Cumbria.
+Hill Top is a 17th-century house in Near Sawrey near Hawkshead, in the English county of Cumbria - historically in Lancashire.
 It is an example of Lakeland vernacular architecture with random stone walls and slate roof.
 The house was once the home of children's author and illustrator Beatrix Potter who left it to the National Trust.
 It is a Grade II* listed building.
 It is open to the public as a writer's house museum, shown as Beatrix Potter herself would have known it.

 The Hill Top garden is of interest, being maintained in a style in keeping with Potter's illustrations.

 Background

 Hill Top once belonged to Beatrix Potter, the children's author and illustrator known for a series of small format books, especially the character Peter Rabbit.
 Potter bought the house and its 34 acre working farm in 1905 as her home away from London and her artistic retreat.
 She left the house to the National Trust upon her death in 1943.
 The house, farm and nearby villages feature in Potter's books, The Tale of the Pie and the Patty-Pan, The Tale of Tom Kitten, The Tale of Jemima Puddle-Duck and The Tale of Samuel Whiskers or The Roly-Poly Pudding.

 The farm was managed by John Cannon.
 The wing on the left was built by Potter for Cannon and his family in 1906.
 The Tale of Jemima Puddle-Duck was dedicated to his children, Ralph and Betsy, who appear in the illustrations, as does their mother.